 According to SEMCOG, Berlin saw the bulk of its growth between 2000 and 2010 with the population increasing approximately 40%.
-Population projections depict minimal increases through 2040.
-By 2040, Berlin's population is forecasted to be 8,624, which is a 20% increase from the 2010 population.
-This averages to a forecasted growth rate of approximately 6% population growth per decade through 2040.
+Population projections depict minimal decreases through 2045.
+By 2045, Berlin's population is forecasted to be 7,729, which is a 2% decrease from the 2020 population.